mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-adg-object.md

 ### void Duplicate([string ScopePath](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [string TargetPath](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [string NewName](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [DuplicateOptions options](/reference/datagate/datagate-common/duplicate-options.html))

 Duplicates the ADG object.

+#### Remarks
+This method is used to create a duplicate of the ADG object.
+The ScopePath parameter specifies the path of the object to duplicate.
+The TargetPath parameter specifies the path where the duplicate object will be placed.
+The NewName parameter specifies the name for the duplicate object.
+The options parameter specifies the options for the duplication operation, such as whether to overwrite existing objects.

 ```cs
 void Duplicate(string ScopePath, string TargetPath, string NewName, DuplicateOptions options)